The clinic has become a multi-faceted health center for the region.

 Medical Missionaries started a food program at a small school in Thomassique, Haiti.
 Made possible by a donation of

-food from our partner organization, Feed My Starving Children, a hot nutritious lunch is now provided each day to almost 2,000
+food from our partner organization, Feed My Starving Children, a hot nutritious lunch is now provided each day to more than

-students at ten schools in Thomassique.
+1,000 students at schools in Thomassique.
 Watch a short video showing this food program in action.

 distributing Klorfasil water systems throughout Thomassique.
 The onslaught of the cholera epidemic in Fall 2010 accelerated

-salt to the Thomassique region to combat lymphatic filariasis and delayed brain development in children.
-Working
+to the Thomassique region to combat lymphatic filariasis and delayed brain development in children.
+Working with local

-with local salt distributors, we hope to convince all households to use this salt instead of the raw salt that most use today.
+salt distributors, we are encouraging all households to use this salt instead of the raw salt that most use today.
+We

 that many of the patients at our clinic walked for several hours from their villages to be seen by a doctor or nurse.